The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 To give you an idea of what one of the concerts looked like in 2021, check out the video below.
 It shows scenes of the performance by the band Bedouin Soundclash which is based out of Toronto.

-The concert by Bedouin Soundclash was the biggest of the night because the band was one of the festival’s two headliner groups and the last one for the night.
-The concert by The Zolas last year was just as impressive and took place just before this one.
+The biggest concert of the night was with Bedouin Soundclash.
+That group was one of the festival’s two headliner groups and the last one for the day.
+The concert by The Zolas that same year was just as impressive and took place just before this one.
 The concert by The Zolas, however, took place outdoors in Shipbuilders’ Square, not Shipyard Commons (which is the covered area where the concert in the video took place).

 What’s In the Area?